chan2git/splunk-bots/botsv3/README.md

 **Answer: 8**

 ### Q312: What is the path of the URL being accessed by the command and control server?
-Answer guidance: Provide the full path.

 The hint provided for this question suggests that we search within the sourcetype `XmlWinEventLog:Microsoft-Windows-Sysmon/Operational`, or review the PowerShell scripts executed on various Frothly host machines.
 Based on this, we can deduce that we should be examining unusual PowerShell scripts executed on a potentially compromised user.